 Heavy metal is typified by soaring, clean vocals, though numerous instances of coarse baritones also exist.
 Importantly, heavy metal is also melodic, and on a structural level, is a form of pop music.
 Songs follow an ABABCBB format in which A is the verse, B is the chorus, and C is a bridge or, almost always, a guitar solo.
 Like pop music, the songs feature memorable chorus hooks and prominent, recurring instrumental melodies.

-Examples of music at the very core of true heavy metal include Armored Saint’s 1984 album March of the Saint and 1987’s Raising Fear.
+In addition to previously mentioned albums from Sabbath, Priest, and Maiden, examples of music at the very core of true heavy metal include Armored Saint’s 1984 album March of the Saint and 1987’s Raising Fear.
 Shok Paris’ 1987 album Steel and Starlight and Savatage’s 1985 album Power of the Night are similarly excellent examples of heavy metal.
 In fact, if there is a single song that could accurately represent the sound of heavy metal, it is Savatage’s “Power of the Night.”
 This Traditional Heavy Metal playlist is a highly comprehensive list of heavy metal music available on Spotify, and it focuses on music with mid to high production values.
 All albums and songs within the playlist can be accurately described as heavy metal, even if they contain influences of other subgenres like thrash metal or American power metal, and the playlist is a valuable resource and crash course for the uninitiated.

 Additionally, heavy metal overlaps in considerable amounts with doom, thrash metal, European power metal, and early progressive metal.
 There is also a small but historically significant connection between heavy metal and black metal.
 For this reason, many albums can be classified in multiple metal subgenres or described with hybrid terms.
 An excellent example of this is Sanctuary’s 1988 album Refuge Denied, which displays a roughly equal mix of heavy metal, thrash metal, and American power metal.
 Also, although the vast majority of bands in history fall cleanly within the boundaries of either hard rock or heavy metal, a small gray area persisted from the ‘70s into metal’s heyday.
 Along with previously mentioned examples like Rainbow and Saxon, a handful of early and mid-‘80s releases from bands including Y&T and Pretty Maids exist more or less precisely on the borderline between heavy metal and hard rock.

 Equally important to the understanding of what is heavy metal is the understanding of what is not heavy metal.
-Anything released prior to 1980 is not heavy metal, and that includes all of Black Sabbath’s releases.
+Generally speaking, anything released prior to 1980 is not heavy metal, and that includes all of Black Sabbath’s releases.
 There were also very few heavy metal albums produced from 1993 through 2007.
 If there are any doubts about a recording from the ‘90s and ‘00s, it is safe to assume it is not heavy metal.

-Heavy metal does not use symphonies nor a synthesizer’s approximation thereof.
+In terms of instrumentation, heavy metal does not use symphonies nor a synthesizer’s approximation thereof.
 It does not contain influences from classical music, nor does it include operatic vocals.
 Heavy metal does not feature Latin rhythms nor percussion using folk instruments from South America.
 It does not employ any type of musical sampling nor turntables.
 Heavy metal does not use hip-hop vocal deliveries, nor does it include coarse, strident singing like the kinds found in death metal, black metal, and some thrash metal.

-30 years after the widespread proliferation of metal music and the development of clear distinctions between its largest subgenres, there are no reasonable justifications for calling bands in diverse styles like Arch Enemy, Slipknot, and Fleshgod Apocalypse “heavy metal.”
+30 years after the widespread proliferation of metal music and the development of clear distinctions between its largest subgenres, there are no reasonable justifications for calling bands in diverse musical styles like Arch Enemy, Slipknot, and Fleshgod Apocalypse “heavy metal.”
 Without getting into the conversation of whether those bands are metal at all (that deserves its own topic and will come in The History of Heavy Metal Part II), it is enough to say that, from the standpoints of history and musical progression, they are not heavy metal.

 Music evolves and demands unique descriptors to recognize artists’ efforts to create new and engaging styles of music.
-In the 21st century, “metal” is the only acceptable term for talking broadly about the metal genre.
+In the 21st century, “metal” is the only justifiable and accurate term for talking broadly about the metal genre.
 Only laziness, stubbornness, and lack of music literacy cause the continued abuse and misuse of the name “heavy metal,” and it is well past time the label was reserved solely for bands who play in a style similar to those pivotal albums from the early 1980s.
 To use it otherwise is akin to saying BB King performed African spirituals or that Led Zeppelin was a country folk act.
-The misuse of the term is not only incorrect, but a slight to the hundreds of excellent heavy metal bands who have contributed to the massive and influential style of music.
-Heavy metal is the first and foremost form of metal music, and there should be no ambiguity about its characteristics or its valuable role in music history.
+The misuse of the term is not only unreasonable, but also a slight to the hundreds of excellent heavy metal bands who have contributed to the massive and influential style of music.
+Heavy metal is the first and foremost form of true metal music, and there should be no ambiguity about its characteristics or its valuable role in music history.